 Essential Equipment for Grilling Pizza

-- Heat-resistant gloves: Protect your hands when handling hot tools.
+- Heat-resistant gloves: So you dont burn your hands juggling hot stuff.

 Choosing the Right Dough for Grilled Pizza